ziroock/kiss-task/README.md

 - I decided to use **postgresql** over **mysql** because when I did my initial research I found out that it has better support in Rails.
 Also, I am new to both Ruby and React, so I decided to use the database that is more popular, so there is more information out there on possible problems I run into.
+- I first set up the server, then I connected react and focused on getting the dynamic table.
+Once I was done with it I focused on sorting.
 - At first, I implemented only the bare minimum inside people_controller (only index and show).
-Then I decided to add the rest of the CRUD functions, so it would be easier to make future changes.
+Then once I was done with the main functionality I decided to add the rest of the CRUD functions, so it would be easier to make future changes.
 - I tested the CRUD functions inside people_controller using Postman.
 - Initially I was worried, that duplicate birthdays might be a problem, so I had the routs for show, update and delete to find_by(id).
 However, when I was testing the CRUD functions I decided it would be easier to use birthday as the